AlexsJones/prop-rep/README.md

 ## Dependencies

 Generate a Personal Access Token at [https://github.com/settings/tokens](https://github.com/settings/tokens) which needs the `read:org` scope.
 Use this token as `GITHUB_TOKEN` environment variable, which is required to access the GitHub API.

+## Releasing

+This project uses `goreleaser` to release a new build `goreleaser --rm-dist` after creating a new local tag